messo254/alx-pre_course/README.md

 My first readme
 Name is Victor Messo
-This is my first fulls tack project
+This is my first full stack project
+This is my first README edit